hoangthai77641/Portfolio/README.md

 I'm proud to be part of these amazing organizations:

 ### 🤖 [AI Scientist Ecosystem](https://github.com/ai-scientist-ecosystem)
-Collaborating on innovative AI and machine learning projects with a passionate community of researchers and developers.
+This is my personal vision inspired by scientific and technological perspectives across all fields.
+I believe that the development of human civilization must go hand in hand with ethics.
+I'm deeply inspired by Elon Musk's goal of exploring and sustaining human life in the universe, and I have a strong desire to contribute and collaborate with him in this mission.
+This ecosystem aims to advance AI research and innovation while maintaining ethical standards for the betterment of humanity.

 ### 💎 [HannieJewelry](https://github.com/HannieJewelry)
-Contributing to projects for a beautiful jewelry business, combining creativity with technology.
+HannieJewelry is a graduation group project that represents our team's collaborative efforts.
+After graduation, our team is passionate about continuing to develop this project, drawing inspiration from successful e-commerce platforms like Haravan.
+We aim to create a comprehensive solution for the jewelry business, combining creativity with cutting-edge technology.

 ---

 ## 🤝 Let's Connect!

 I'm always excited to collaborate on interesting projects or just have a chat about tech!
 Feel free to: